 Carbon Capture and Sequestration Technology

-Governments around the globe have included carbon capture and sequestration (CCS) as part of their net-zero plan, but there is no evidence that CCS will work.
-We can’t rely on non-existent technologies to save us instead of acting on the solutions we already have - a rapid transition off fossil fuels onto renawable sources of energy.
+Governments around the globe have included carbon capture and sequestration (CCS) as part of their net-zero plan, but there is no evidence that CCS will work at scale.
+While technology will be part of the solution to climate change, we can’t rely on tech alone.
+We also need a rapid transition off fossil fuels onto renewables sources of energy and a collective, cultural transition away from high consumption, high energy living.

 Read a round-up of the headlines: